Accessing the Intel Gaudi Node in the Intel® Tiber® AI Cloud

 Docker Setup

-Now that you have access to the node, you will use the latest Intel Gaudi docker image by first calling the docker run command which will automatically download and run the docker:
+With access to the node, use the latest Intel Gaudi Docker image by first calling the Docker run command which will automatically download and run the Docker image:

-We then start the docker and enter the docker environment by issuing the following command:
+Start the Docker image and enter the Docker environment by issuing the following command:

 docker exec -it Gaudi_Docker bash